‘General Hospital’ Spoilers: Julian’s Love Life Will Be Heating Up Soon

 Julian Jerome hasn’t had a woman in his life since his ex, Kim Nero, left town last year.
 However, that is all about to change.
 General Hospital spoilers from Soap Central have been saying for a while now that his love life would be heating up and it looks like it’s finally about to happen.

-The woman who was thought to be the one who to heat things up with Julian was Brook Lynn Quartermaine.
+The woman who was thought to be the one to bring some heat to Julian’s life was Brook Lynn Quartermaine.
 She has been bribing him into fighting her battle with Linc over her contract recently.
 Fans expected that those two would end up together at one point, and that may still happen over time, however, a new woman is about to enter the picture.
-The Inquisitr had recently reported that actress Kelly Thiebaud will be returning to her role as Britt Westbourne soon.
-No other details had been revealed at that time, but one huge tidbit has been thrown out there on how she will be spending some of her free time in Port Charles.
+The Inquisitr had recently reported that actress Kelly Thiebaud would be returning to her role as Britt Westbourne soon.
+No other details had been revealed at that time, but one huge tidbit has now been hinted at about how she will be spending some of her free time in Port Charles.

-That hint was revealed by William DeVry himself as he posted a snap on Twitter from a soap magazine of his character, Julian Jerome, and Britt hooking up.
-That was quite a surprise for General Hospital fans.
+That hint was revealed by Julian’s actor William DeVry himself.
+He posted a snap on Twitter from a soap magazine that showed his character hooking up with Britt, which came as quite a surprise for General Hospital fans.

 What brings Britt back to Port Charles in the first place?
-It’s likely because she gets wind that her mother, Liesl Obrecht, has been arrested for murder and attempted murder.
-Her BFF, Brad Cooper, is also sitting in a jail cell waiting for trial.
+It’s likely because she got wind that her mother, Liesl Obrecht, has been arrested for murder and attempted murder.
+Her BFF, Brad Cooper, is also sitting in a jail cell awaiting trial.

 — kelly thiebaud (@kellythiebaud) December 5, 2018

-General Hospital fans were definitely surprised to learn that Julian’s new woman is Britt Westbourne and most are all for it.
-It’s likely going to be a temporary fling since Britt usually doesn’t stay very long, but fans are ready to see the sparks fly soon.
+General Hospital fans were definitely surprised to learn that Julian’s new woman is Britt and most are all for it.
+It’s likely going to be a temporary fling, since Britt usually doesn’t stay very long, but fans are ready to see the sparks fly soon.